 When to Plant Winter Rye Grass

-Because Rye does not survive the summer, it needs to be replanted every fall, usually in October.
-A general rule is that when the temperatures at night are consistently around the 60 F range, you are ready to plant.
-Ryegrass stays dark green until the middle of May when it quickly dies off as temperatures approach 100 F.
+Because ryegrass does not survive the summer, you'll need to replant it every fall, usually in October.
+A general rule is that when the temperatures at night are consistently around 60 degrees Fahrenheit, you're ready to plant.
+Ryegrass stays dark green until the middle of May when it quickly dies off as temperatures approach 100 degrees Fahrenheit.

 How to Plant Winter Rye Grass